Graduate Students

 Hanbyeol (Esther) Lee

-Hanbyeol (Esther) is in her first year of the Ph.D. program in Social Psychology at the University at Buffalo.
+Hanbyeol (Esther) is in her second year of the Ph.D. program in Social Psychology at the University at Buffalo.
 She received her B.A. and M.A. in Psychology from Yonsei University.
 Her research interests broadly include how various motivations and behaviors affect each other bidirectionally, and how the belief in the timeless self influences motivation.
 She also studies factors that contribute to well-being in romantic relationships.
 In her free time, Hanbyeol likes to spend time with her friends, play the piano, and watch a movie with some beer.Selected Works:Lee, H. E., Kim, J. J., Cheon, J. E., & Kim, Y. H. (2023).
 Multifaceted effects of promotion focus on marital outcomes under mate value discrepancy.
 Family Relations.Lee, H.E.
 (2023, February).
 The effect of disease avoidance motivation on the interpersonal distance perception.
 Poster presented at Society for Personality and Social Psychology Conference.
 Atlanta, GA.Kim, J.J., Lee, H.E., Yang, H.W., Cheon, J.E., Kim, Y-H. (2021).
 The mediating role of emotional suppression in the relationship between spouse’s neuroticism and marital well-being.
 Korean Journal of Family and Culture, 33(2), 89-123. doi:10.21478/family.33.2.202106.004

 Nicole Koefler

-Nicole is in her third year of the Ph.D. program in Social Psychology at the University at Buffalo and is the lab manager for the Self and Motivation Lab.
+Nicole is in her fourth year of the Ph.D. program in Social Psychology at the University at Buffalo and is the lab manager for the Self and Motivation Lab.
 She earned her B.A. in Psychology and a minor in Theology & Ethics from the Templeton Honors College at Eastern University.
 Nicole’s research interests include understanding how individuals successfully (and unsuccessfully) seek connection with others, and the ways in which people make sense of the world through their moral and religious convictions.
 In her leisure time, she enjoys perusing used-book stores, exploring Buffalo, and increasing her collection of house plants.

 Selected Works: